hyundai-robotics/doc-hi6-operation/7-system/6-initialization/README.md

 ﻿# 7.6 Initialization

 If the robot controller does not operate normally, initialize the system.
-The system initialization must be performed by an engineer who has experience in initial setting of the robots of Hyundai Robotics.
+The system initialization must be performed by an engineer who has experience in initial setting of the robots of HD Hyundai Robotics.